Port Walter: Demographics

 Port Walter appeared once on the 1940 U.S. Census as an unincorporated village of 21 residents.
-This was actually referring to "Big Port Walter."
-It has not reported again on the census, and was later annexed into Sitka.
+This referred to "Big Port Walter."
+It was not reported again on the census, and was later annexed into Sitka.

+Seafood production

+Production figures from fish processing plants are incomplete.
+All of the plants produced fish meal and fish oil, but these statistics have not survived.
+Small runs of clams, halibut, and other products were produced from time to time, but their quantities are unknown.